-With the ever-increasing expansion of multinational corporations and globalized business transactions, it is exceedingly likely that attorneys will eventually have to conduct cross-border e-discovery investigations at some point in their careers.
-E-discovery can already be incredibly complex in a single-country context, and adding new countries, with different rules pertaining to electronically stored information, only intensifies that complexity.
+With the ever-increasing expansion of multinational corporations and globalized business transactions, it is exceedingly likely that attorneys will have to conduct cross-border e-discovery investigations at some point in their careers.
+E-discovery can already be incredibly complex in a single-country context, and adding new jurisdictions with different rules on electronically stored information only intensifies that complexity.

-The European Union, with its stringent system for protecting the data privacy rights of the individual, represents a unique challenge for attorneys who wish to transfer data from the EU to the US in order to present it as evidence in a lawsuit.
-While not an impossible task, it does require that attorneys know the requirements of EU data privacy law in order to assure that data will be available, and that an e-discovery investigation won't open their clients up to prosecution for violation of the EU data privacy directive.
+The European Union's stringent system for protecting the data privacy rights of the individual represents a unique challenge for attorneys.
+Those who wish to transfer data from the EU to the US to present it as evidence in a lawsuit face significant challenges.
+While not an impossible task, it does require that attorneys know the requirements of EU data privacy law to ensure that data will be available and that an e-discovery investigation won't open their clients up to prosecution for violation of the EU data privacy directive.

-In the US, the federal legal approach to data privacy is a sectoral one: Congress has passed laws pertaining to different industries, such as the financial and telecommunications industries.
-If a business does not fall under one of these sectoral laws, it is generally free to use data as it sees fit for its business.
-Data created with a company's assets is generally held to belong to the company, and they can transfer and use the data without notifying or gaining the consent of the data subject.
+In the United States, the federal government's approach to data privacy is a sector-based one and Congress has passed laws on different industries, such as the financial and telecommunications industries.
+If a business does not fall under one of these sector-based laws, it is generally free to use data as it sees fit for its business.
+Data created with a company's assets is generally seen as belonging to the company, and they can transfer and use the data without notifying or gaining consent from the data subject.

-The EU, on the other hand, views data privacy as a human rights issue, and guarantees the right to privacy in the European Convention for the Protection of Human Rights and Fundamental Freedoms.
-The EU has a comprehensive system of data protection in place that covers almost every collector of personal data.
-The European system is laid out in Directive 95/46/EC of the European Parliament and of the European Council, and Individual states within the EU have enacted national laws to put the Directive's rules into effect.
+The EU, on the other hand, views data privacy as a human rights issue and guarantees the right to privacy in the European Convention for the Protection of Human Rights and Fundamental Freedoms.

 Regulating the Transfer of Data

-Clearly, any litigation with a European e-discovery component holds layers of complexity not normally present in an all-American lawsuit.
-It is important for lawyers to counsel their clients as to the rules that will govern data created in the EU so that the clients can organize their IT structures and choose a proper transfer regime in order to smooth the flow of data should litigation ever occur.
+Any litigation with a European e-discovery component holds layers of complexity not normally present in a lawsuit taking place wholly in the United States.
+Lawyers need to counsel their clients as to the rules that will govern data created in the EU so that the clients can organize their IT structures and choose a proper transfer regime to smooth the flow of data should litigation ever occur.
 It is also crucial to have access to lawyers versed in European law when litigation does arise.
 That way, much of the e-discovery can occur in the EU itself, which will minimize the risk of any liability for data privacy violations.